TrueNAS Idle Power Savings - Zen 3 Ryzen CPU's ECC Ram, and Kill-A-Watt - An Adventure Begins

 You’re going to laugh Stux, but my kids like crappy games like Overcooked 2 and Castle Crashers.
 Often I am using my beefy as hell main gaming / home theater PC for selfish reasons, so I use that to stream these crappy games to another TV’s steamlink.

 I followed this guide here to do it but I failed miserably repeatedly in the TruenNas environment. https://www.youtube.com/watch?v=NJ2jvTgp4AA.
-As you know from my retard questions on the dockge thread, I’m like a plumber doing brain surgery with unix.
+As you know from my stupid questions on the dockge thread, I’m like a plumber doing brain surgery with unix.
 My neighbor down the street did everything himself and while new to Truenas itself, hes a paid tech bro sysadmin who uses hypervisors for his real job all the time and figured it out.
 Im not too proud to say he did all the hard work.
 The Vega 7 chip in my APU plays those games just fine.

 1 Like